chanelgreco/hack-n-lead-2019-template-repository/README.md

 ![Education Sample](screens/education-sample.png)

+## HeatMap
+The dataset for the heatmap can be found on https://www.globalslaveryindex.org/ .

 ## Further information
 Further information concerning the P.A.S. project you can in the presentation slides inside the docs folder.
 There is also included a detailed version of the business model.